 Our services are fully egalitarian (men and women participate equally) and we strive to create a healthy balance between the traditional and the creative.
 Services are intentionally balanced in Hebrew and English and our prayer book is fully transliterated to be accessible for the non-Hebrew reader.
 Additionally, we project all of the words to our prayers on our large screens at the front of the sanctuary.
 We use both traditional and contemporary melodies to make our worshipers feel at home no matter their background.

-We invite you to come and pray and learn with Rabbi Olshein, Cantor Michael Kruk as we celebrate Shabbat and the Jewish holidays together!
+We invite you to come and pray and learn with Rabbi Salkin as we celebrate Shabbat and the Jewish holidays together!